-[2.
-Support of current beam measurement by using QCL RS in the indicated TCI state and the corresponding QCL SSB for Scheme-1 and Scheme-2, respectively]
+2. Support of current beam measurement by using QCL RS in the indicated TCI state and the corresponding QCL SSB for Scheme-1 and Scheme-2, respectively

-[3.
-Maximum number of the configured RS(s) for new beam measurement in the RS resource set]
+3. Maximum number of the configured RS(s) for new beam measurement in the RS resource set